Discovering the Top 20 Scientists and Their Inventions

 Through observing the light coming from far-off galaxies, Hubble discovered an odd pattern.
 He noticed that the light from these galaxies seemed to be “redshifted,” which is a term used to describe the stretching and shifting of light wavelengths towards the red end of the spectrum.
 This finding offered compelling proof of the universe’s expansion.

 In addition to proving that the universe is expanding, Hubble’s discoveries paved the way for the Big Bang theory to be developed.
 According to this idea, the cosmos began as a single, extremely hot, dense point and then expanded and changed over billions of years.
+In addition, Hubble’s research gave astronomers a framework for comprehending the behavior and distribution of galaxies as well as an estimate of the age of the universe.
+His findings opened the door for later astronomers and cosmologists to explore the cosmos’ secrets in greater detail.

 The Hubble Space Telescope, one of the most potent telescopes ever placed in orbit, carries on the legacy of Edwin Hubble today.
 This amazing device keeps taking amazing pictures of far-off galaxies, which deepens our knowledge of the size and complexity of the cosmos.